 If the temptation to post vacation pictures is just irritable, try to keep it to a selection of mixed pictures that will not give away your absence from home.

 Also, never post your whole agenda (“I’m in Madrid Oct.
 10 to 17, Berlin Oct.
 17 to 25, and Rome Oct.
 25 to 31 preceding flying back home.
-Know anybody in those urban areas who might need to hang out with another friend?”).
-This will often be difficult for travelling entrepreneur who want to inform their fans of their world travels.
+Know anybody in those areas who might need to hang out with another friend?”).
+This will often be difficult for traveling entrepreneurs who want to inform their fans of their world travels.
 Where possible, always have someone house sit while you’re away on such travels.

 FOUR: Any Password Clues